-6.1 In general
+7.1 In general

 The Project Owner is required to prepare and submit reports within the stipulated deadlines, in the manner and format specified by the Research Council.
+The information shall be up-to-date and meet the Research Council's guidelines applicable at all times.